markeyser/Deployment-of-ML-Models/Notes/032-Leveraging-a-Third-Party-Pipeline-Scikit-Learn.md

 And then we transform this data again and this transform data that now we call `tfidfX` is the one that we're going to use to fit the classifier `SGDClassifier(tfidfX)`, which is what we do in the next step.

-And by combining the feet with the predict we are able to obtain the predictions as well from the same training set `predicted`.
+And by combining the fit with the predict we are able to obtain the predictions as well from the same training set `predicted`.

 ```Python
 # Now evaluate all steps on test set